just-the-docs/just-the-docs/docs/navigation/parents.md

 ---
-title: Parent Navigation
+title: Breadcrumbs
 parent: Navigation
 nav_order: 3
 ---

-# Parent Navigation
+# Breadcrumbs

 When using the default layout, all pages except top-level pages will automatically have a list of 'breadcrumbs' at the top, linking to the parent page and to any higher-level ancestors.

 The default layout does not provide an option to suppress the list of breadcrumbs.
-To do that, you would need to define a new layout, or override `_includes/components/breadcrumbs.html`.
+To do that, you would need to define a new layout, or override the file `_includes/components/breadcrumbs.html`.